Data extracted in November 2025.

 For trips where the main means of accommodation was rented accommodation, the average expenditure per night per person on accommodation was €60 – ranging from €26 per night for trips spent mainly at campsites to €77 for trips spent mainly at hotels (see Figure 7).

-A horizontal bar chart showing the Average expenditure per night on accommodation for trips of EU residents, by type of rented accommodation in the EU in 2023 in euro.
+A horizontal bar chart showing the Average expenditure per night on accommodation for trips of EU residents, by type of rented accommodation in the EU in 2024 in euro.
 There are 4 bars showing different types of rented accommodation.
+For more details please use the link to the source dataset code below the image.

 Source: Eurostat (tour_dem_exac)